holochain/docs-pages/src/glossary.md

 #### Conductor

-The service that lives on a user's device and hosts all of their [DNA instances](#dna-instance), stores the user's data, and connects the user's instances to other users' instances.
+The service that lives on a user's device and hosts all of their [DNA instances](#dna-instance), stores their data, and handles [network](#network) communication between their instances and other users' instances.

 #### Conductor API